(Picture is available for purchase from ElouiseRenouf on Etsy)

 1910 Singer sewing machine manual

 I have an old Singer machine, which you can read a bit more about here.
 Well, the other week, I was checking out the Betsy’s Button Shop Facebook page.
 This is always interesting, as she sells lovely bits and bobs, but the 1910 Singer sewing machine manual caught my eye.
 I thought it may come in useful for really getting to grips with my machine.
-It really is a work of art, the same as the machine.
-Check out the graphics on this page about how to wind the bobbin.

 The only problem is that it is incredibly fragile, so I’m going to have to be really nice to it to make sure it doesn’t fall apart.